OK. We do house exchange with complete strangers.

 – That sounds crazy, you might say.

-Well, it probably could be – but if you make good deals with the other family, the chance is you end up with great vacation and good memories.
+Well, it may not be for everyone, but once you find a good match and spend time communicating, the chance is you end up with a great vacation and good memories.

 – So how do you do that?